-- Efficacy: long historical use; limited number of controlled studies but all show some efficacy.
-Acute use may be ineffective. - Safety: good but be careful as with any sedative - Drug interactions: none noted so far - Product selection: many products failed consumerlab.com's testing - Dose: about 600mg of a root extract at HS - Questions remaining include - How effective is this for occasional use? - How effective is this for chronic insomnia?
+- Efficacy: long historical use; limited number of controlled studies.
+Some show efficacy.
+Acute use may be ineffective.
+Recent studies are negative including one we did. - Safety: good but be careful as with any sedative - Drug interactions: none noted so far - Product selection: many products failed consumerlab.com's testing - Dose: about 600mg of a root extract at HS - Questions remaining include - How effective is this for occasional use? - How effective is this for chronic insomnia?